 Earthquake Relief/School Reconstruction

 The 2015 earthquake in Nepal caused wide-spread destruction, including many schools in Khotang.
-D2N’s school reconstruction initiative consisted of rebuilding 12 earthquake-safe schools (approximately 1200 students) in the villages of Dipsung, Sungdel, Rakha and Bakachol which were completely destroyed by the earthquake.
-Given the fact that the Nepalese government was overwhelmed by the destruction and these villages are remote and marginalized, it is highly unlikely that these schools would or could have been rebuilt by the government and local communities without outside help.
+D2N’s school reconstruction initiative consisted of rebuilding 12 earthquake-safe schools (approximately 1200 students) in the villages of Dipsung, Sungdel, Rakha and Bakachol.
+As the Nepalese government was overwhelmed by the destruction, it is highly likely that these remote and already marginalized schools would have been rebuilt without outside help.

-Immediately below are images of our 12th school and final school, the Kalika Secondary School, which was finished in June 2019.
+Below are images of our 12th school and final school, the Kalika Secondary School, which was finished in June 2019.
 The school was funded with remainder of monies allocated for our other 11 schools.
-Because the original 11 schools were engineered, managed and built so efficiently, money remained at the end of the orginal reconstruction project.
+Because the original 11 schools planned were engineered, managed and built so efficiently, money remained at the end, allowing an unplanned 12th school to be built.